ksdtech/gdrive-static-site/README.md

 YAML markup at the end of the description field.
 The YAML markup should be prefixed by a '---' (YAML document) line.

+The only allowed keys for metadata in the "Details" YAML section are:

+- author
+- email
+- summary
+- template
+- title

+These attributes must be specified in lower case

 Sections and Folder Metadata
 ----------------------------